 As well as the general friendliness we had a few standout moments during our visit to Krakow.
 There was the manager in Fiorentina restaurant who set up an impromptu Polish wine-tasting session for us after my dad mentioned that he’d never tried any.
-Or the old guy in the t-shirt shop who dug out his album of photos with Roger Waters and threw in a free badge when my husband went in to buy a Pink Floyd shirt.
+Or the old guy in the t-shirt shop who dug out his album of photos with Roger Waters and threw in a free badge when my friend went in to buy a Pink Floyd shirt.
 And our Auschwitz tour guide Damien who guided us through the horrors of this traumatic site so carefully and respectfully.

 4. The food and drink

-I didn’t know much about Polish food before we visited Krakow, other than a fondness for pierogi (filled dumplings).
+I didn’t know much about Polish food when I decided to visit Krakow, other than a fondness for pierogi (filled dumplings).
 But we were introduced to a few other local specialities like zapiekanka (a kind of baguette pizza) and obwarzanek (a thin bagel).
-We tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the Szara Gęś (Gray Goose).
+We also tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the glamorous Szara Gęś (Gray Goose).